Rally for Iran calls for change outside Texas Capitol

 “We are all humans, and this is about humanity.
 We should all stand together,” Arnold said.

-Farasat says the community is hopeful to have another rally soon, but no official plans have been set.
+Farasat said the community is hopeful to have another rally soon, but no official plans have been set.